Harcourt railway station

 Harcourt is a closed station located on the Bendigo line.
-It served the township of Harcourt and was closed to passenger traffic on 4 October 1981, as part of the New Deal timetable for country passengers.
+It served the township of the same name and was closed to passenger traffic on 4 October 1981, as part of the New Deal timetable for country passengers.

-A 10-ton crane at the station, used for loading blocks of Harcourt granite quarried at nearby Mount Alexander, was removed in 1973.
+A 10-ton crane at the station, which was used for loading blocks of Harcourt granite quarried at nearby Mount Alexander, was removed in 1973.

-From 1982 to 2006, the station building on the former down platform housed the studios of Goldfields Community Access Radio (3CCC).
+Between 1982 and 2006, the station building on the former down platform housed the studios of Goldfields Community Access Radio (3CCC).

 Reopening proposals

+There has been a campaign to reopen Harcourt station for many years since its closure.
 In August 2018, the state government announced that it intended to re-open the station if it was re-elected at the 2018 state election.

-There has been a campaign to reopen Harcourt station for many years since the closure but, as of 2025, that was not included in state government plans for upgrading the Bendigo-Echuca line.
+Despite that, as of 2025 the reopening had not been included in state government plans for upgrading the Bendigo-Echuca line.